NixOS/rfcs/rfcs/0137-nix-language-version.md

     #?
 Nix <version>

-where `<version>` is a released version of Nix the given file is known to work with.
+where `<version>` is a released version of Nix the given file is intended to work with.

-It is left to the implementation how to use this information.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions